intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 # Protocol Decay

-The application of the robustness principle to the early Internet, or any system that is in early phases of deployment, was expedient and likely even necessary.
+The application of the robustness principle to the early Internet, or any system that is in early phases of deployment, is expedient.
 The consequence of applying the principle is deferring the effort of dealing with interoperability problems, which can amplify the ultimate cost of handling those problems.

 Divergent implementations of a specification emerge over time.
 When variations occur in the interpretation or expression of semantic components,